akbhinge/Toy_Robot_Simulation/README.md

 ### Steps to Run the Program

 NOTE:
-- Use these steps if running the program command line.
+- Use these steps if running the program via command line.
 - If using an IDE, compile and execute it the IDE console

 ***Compile:***